A dormant, overmassive black hole in the early Universe

-We note that the same result is found also when comparing with other cosmological simulations.
-In the Methods we show the comparison with the FABLE simulations \cite{Henden2018}: heavy seeds with Eddington-limited accretion fail to reproduce the properties of our source, while light seeds experiencing super-Eddintgon accretion can match its observed properties.
+We note that the same result is found also when comparing with fully self-consistent cosmological simulations of galaxy formation, such as FABLE, as discussed in the Methods.

+In addition to the super-Eddington scenario described above, models invoking radiatively inefficient accretion onto low spin black holes \citem{Inayoshi2024} could also help in explaining our finding.
+However, the detailed treatment of this scenario is beyond the scope of our work.

 It is tempting to speculate that our result favors light seed models.
 However, the same result would also hold if the models had started with heavy seeds.
-The key feature that allows the properties of JADES GN 1146115 to be matched is the fact that accretion goes through super-Eddington phases, regardless of whether the seeding is heavy or light.
+The key feature that allows the properties of GN-1001830 to be matched is the fact that accretion goes through super-Eddington phases, regardless of the seeding mechanism.

-However, we note that most of the simulated overmassive, low accretion rate BHs reside in hosts with SFRs an order of magnitude higher than that of JADES GN 1146115 (meaning that their star formation is outpacing the black hole growth, moving them towards the local scaling relation).
-The discrepancy between simulations and observations in terms of SFR may indicate that the feedback implementation in the models probably needs to be revisited.